Elon Musk's Autism Diagnosis Explained

 According to the Autism Society, Asperger syndrome was first described by Austrian psychiatrist Hans Asperger, who in the 1940s observed boys who had typical intelligence and language development with autism-like behaviors and difficulties with social and communication skills.

 British psychiatrist Lorna Wing coined the term "Asperger syndrome" in 1981 in a series of case studies, according to Autism Speaks.
-Some years later, Asperger syndrome was added to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a separate disorder from autism.
+Some years later, Asperger syndrome was added to the American Psychiatric Association's "Diagnostic and Statistical Manual of Mental Disorders (DSM)" as a separate disorder from autism.

-How Asperger's is diagnosed and treated
+How autism is diagnosed and treated

-Diagnosis occurs after an assessment, developmental history, and observation by a medical professional with experience in autism or other pervasive developmental disorders.
+Autism diagnosis occurs after an assessment, developmental history, and observation by a medical professional with experience in autism or other pervasive developmental disorders.
 The timing of diagnosis is also important, as there is an increased chance of academic success and independent living for children who are diagnosed early (via Autism Society).

 According to the National Institute of Neurological Disorders and Stroke, there is no one-size-fits-all treatment program.
-But an effective program should build on the child's interests in a structured environment, have a predictable schedule with tasks taught in simple series of steps, and provide regular behavior reinforcement.
+But an effective program should build on the child's interests in a structured environment, have a predictable schedule with tasks taught in a simple series of steps, and provide regular behavior reinforcement.

-Cognitive behavioral therapy to address anxiety and personal challenges, as well as social skills training classes for help building conversation skills and identifying social cues may be helpful options (via Autism Speaks).
-Lack of coordination can be addressed with physical and occupational therapy and voice control can be aided with speech therapy.
+Cognitive behavioral therapy to address anxiety and personal challenges, as well as social skills training classes for help building conversation skills and identifying social cues, may be helpful options (via Autism Speaks).
+Lack of coordination can be addressed with physical and occupational therapy, and voice control can be aided with speech therapy.
 There also may be psychoactive medications prescribed to help with anxiety, depression, and attention-deficit/hyperactivity disorder (ADHD).

 Why did Elon Musk face backlash over his use of the term Asperger's?

-The addition of Asperger's to the autism spectrum disorder umbrella diagnosis has led to many sharing the feeling Asperger syndrome is an outdated term.
+The addition of Asperger's to the autism spectrum disorder umbrella diagnosis has led to many sharing the feeling that Asperger syndrome is an outdated term.
 Some in the autism community criticized Elon Musk's use of the term, saying that it may perpetuate stereotypes about the condition, as well as overshadow why Asperger's is no longer considered a widely used term (via Today).

-While Musk did receive some criticism about his monologue, some people thought the heightened exposure is positive for the neurodivergent community.
+While Musk did receive some criticism about his monologue, some people thought the heightened exposure was positive for the neurodivergent community.
 According to Today, one viewer wrote they identified with Musk's monologue comment that he sometimes has to state "I mean that," calling it a real aspect of being on the spectrum.
 Although Asperger's is no longer used as a diagnosis, many previously diagnosed have a strong and positive identification with being an "Aspie," according to Autism Speaks.

 More to come from Musk?